 Nevertheless, we can make efforts to measure the impact on business results, even if to get a ‘sense’ of the impact or to create proxies for measuring results.
 Depending on the selected metric, a trend of change may be enough to demonstrate impact.

 Anecdotal measurement, or observational feedback, can also act as a business impact measurement.
-For example, if managers feel that their professionals are agreeing to client contracts with fewer rounds of legal reviews, then that might be enough to suggest the negotiation training has resulted in a positive business impact.
+For example, if managers feel that their sales staff are agreeing to client contracts with fewer rounds of legal reviews, then that might be enough to suggest the negotiation training has resulted in a positive business impact.
 Further attempts to quantify the degree of positive impact may be futile.

 With all that in mind, let’s examine how Tribal Habits measures impacts on business results from training – a level of measurement which is often far beyond traditional learning management systems or learning experience platforms.